MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 To resolve these problems by using a script, follow these steps:

 1. Go to the [FindSQLInstalls.vbs raw page on GitHub](https://raw.githubusercontent.com/suyouquan/SQLSetupTools/master/FixMissingMSI/FindSQLInstalls.vbs).
-1. Select all of the contents on this page, copy it to a new text file.
+1. Copy all the contents on the page to a new text file.
 1. Save the text file as *FindSQLInstalls.vbs*.
 1. Open an elevated Command Prompt to the directory to which you saved the *FindSQLInstalls.vbs* file, and run the command: